Keep moving towards recovery with once-monthly Sublocade

 Because of the serious risk of potential harm or death from self-injecting SUBLOCADE into a vein (intravenously), it is only available through a restricted program called the SUBLOCADE REMS Program.

-SUBLOCADE contains an opioid medicine called buprenorphine that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs.
+SUBLOCADE contains a medicine called buprenorphine.
+Buprenorphine is an opioid that can cause serious and life‑threatening breathing problems, especially if you take or use certain other medicines or drugs.

-Talk to your healthcare provider about naloxone, a medicine available to patients for emergency treatment of an opioid overdose.
+Talk to your healthcare provider about naloxone.
+Naloxone is a medicine that is available to patients for the emergency treatment of an opioid overdose.
 If naloxone is given, you must call 911 or get emergency medical help right away to treat overdose or accidental use of an opioid.

 SUBLOCADE may cause serious and life‐threatening breathing problems.
 Get emergency help right away if you: